Connor Barwin: College career

 Barwin attended and played college football at the University of Cincinnati, where he was a history major.
 As a freshman in 2005, Barwin played in all 11 games as a backup tight end, finishing with eight receptions for 144 yards and one touchdown.
 The starting tight end during Barwin's freshman and sophomore seasons was Brent Celek.

 In early January, after injuries had decimated the Cincinnati basketball team, he joined the team, playing in 18 games as a backup forward and averaging 9.9 minutes per game.
 That season, he tallied highs of nine rebounds against South Carolina and six points against Pittsburgh.

 As a sophomore in 2006, Barwin played in all 13 Bearcats football games as a regular on special teams and as a backup tight end.
 He totaled 13 receptions for 148 yards and two touchdowns.
 He also played in 22 games for the basketball team, with highs of five rebounds vs. DePaul and four points each against Providence and Villanova.
-As a junior in 2007, Barwin played special teams, as well as a backup tight end, playing in 12 games.
+As a junior in 2007, Barwin played special teams, as well as a starting tight end, playing in 12 games.
 He caught 31 passes for 399 yards and two touchdowns.

 In 2008, Barwin was moved to defensive end after head coach, Brian Kelly, felt he had more potential at that position in the NFL.
 He finished the season with 53 tackles, and a Big East and team-leading 12 sacks.
 He also had 20 quarterback pressures, eight pass deflections, three fumble recoveries, and three blocked kicks.
 His play helped him earn First-team All-Big East honors and honorable mention All-America, as well as the Claude Rost Award, given to the team's Most Valuable Player.

 Barwin finished his college career with 16 starts in 51 games (14 at defensive end, one at tight end, one at H-Back) recording 66 tackles, 12 sacks, three fumble recoveries, eight deflected passes, five blocked kicks, and 53 receptions for 692 yards and six touchdowns.

 Professional career

+Pre-draft

 Barwin ran a 4.47-second 40-time at his Pro Day, according to the University of Cincinnati's timer.